-- (2) In the case of a corporation the court may, if it considers the evidence sufficient to put the accused corporation on trial, make an order authorising the Attorney-General to file an indictment against such corporation, and for the purposes of this Code any such order shall be deemed to be a committal for trial. - 96.
-When an accused person is committed for trial before the Grand Court, subject to this Code and the Evidence Law (2006 Revision), with regard to witnesses who are about to leave the Islands or who are ill, the court committing him shall bind by recognizance, with or without sureties as the court may deem requisite, the complainant and every witness to appear at the trial to prosecute or to prosecute and give evidence or to give evidence, as the case may be, and also to appear and give evidence, if required at any further examination concerning the charge which may be held by direction given by the Attorney-General under section 106:
+96. When an accused person is committed for trial before the Grand Court, subject to this Code and the Evidence Law (2011 Revision), with regard to witnesses who are about to leave the Islands or who are ill, the court committing him shall bind by recognizance, with or without sureties as the court may deem requisite, the complainant and every witness to appear at the trial to prosecute or to prosecute and give evidence or to give evidence, as the case may be.

-Complainant and witnesses to be bound over
+Complainant and witnesses to be bound over 2011 Revision

-Provided that if the complainant is acting on behalf of the Crown, the Attorney-General, the Commissioner of Police or any department of the Government or is a public officer acting in his official capacity he shall not be required to be bound by any recognizance or to give any security.
+Provided that if the complainant is acting on behalf of the Crown, the Director of Public Prosecutions, the Commissioner of Police or any department of the Government or is a public officer acting in his official capacity he shall not be required to be bound by any recognizance or to give any security.

-97. If a person refuses to enter into such recognizance, the court may commit him to prison or into the custody of any officer of the court, there to remain until after the trial, unless in the meantime he enters into a recognizance.
+Refusal to be bound over 97.
+If a person refuses to enter into such recognizance, the court may commit him to prison or into the custody of any officer of the court, there to remain until after the trial, unless in the meantime he enters into a recognizance.
 If afterwards, from want of sufficient evidence or other cause, the accused is discharged, the court shall order that the person imprisoned for so refusing be also discharged.